 Date Approved 10 th September 2020

-Signed L Cullen Chair of Governors
+a L Cullen Chair of Governors

+Signed Chair of Governors

 Minuted 10 th September 2020

 Date of Next Review Summer 2022

-Updated October 2021
+Updated October 2021 / February 2022

 This policy takes account of the Academy's public sector equality duty set out in section 149 of the Equality Act 2010.
 It can be made available in large print or other accessible format if required.
 It applies wherever staff or volunteers are working with students even where this is away from the Academy, for example at an activity centre or on an educational visit.